Adrian-PL/Project/README.md

 - SPECIAL, skills and perks OR original RPG system
 - deep dialogue system
 - expanded universe with lot of text to read
+- presence of charismatic and believable characters
+- hardcore difficulty and high realism

 Potential: